api-platform/docs/core/graphql.md

 You can now use GraphQL at the endpoint: `https://localhost:8443/graphql`.

+*Note:* If you used [Symfony Flex to install API Platform](../distribution/index.md#using-symfony-flex-and-composer-advanced-users), the GraphQL endpoint will be: `https://localhost:8443/api/graphql`.

 ## GraphiQL

 If Twig is installed in your project, go to the GraphQL endpoint with your browser.
 You will see a nice interface provided by GraphiQL to interact with your API.